codewhitesec/daphne/README.md

 Since *daphne* is only a proof of concept, the supported functionalities are limited. *daphne* can run in two different modes that tamper audit events in different ways.
-When runnin with two command line arguments, *daphne* expects the first argument to be the *auditd* process ID and the second one to be a string that should be hidden from audit logs.
+When running with two command line arguments, *daphne* expects the first argument to be the *auditd* process ID and the second one to be a string that should be hidden from audit logs.
 Each event message containing the specified string is then going to be dropped.